Are you an adviser? Go to Unbiased Pro

 Are you thinking of selling shares in a company?
 It is important to understand how to sell shares, what usually prompts this, and what to consider beforehand.

-There are various ways of ensuring that selling up aligns with your wider investment goals and many avenues for those who want to sell.
+There are various ways to ensure that selling up aligns with your wider investment goals, and there are many avenues for those who want to sell.

 The more you understand what selling shares involves, the less likely you will lose money unnecessarily.